 Comparative multilevel-studies of cognition are required in research, grounded in a bottom level: “The most logical route for comparative cognition, however, is to try to understand the basic processes and common denominators first exploring species-typical specializations.” (c.f.
 Frans B.M. de Waal1 and Pier Francesco Ferrari.
 Towards a bottom-up perspective on animal and human cognition.
 Trends in Cognitive Sciences, Volume 14, Issue 5, May 2010, Pages 201-207).

 Prominent examples of comparative cognition are functions of social cognition.
 Indeed, sociality and social cognition are wide-spread phenomena found in primates, birds, or even in some form in swarms of fishes.
 In general, abilities refer to functions, which are underdetermined by structure; thus t could be realized by other mechanisms than tc at least in principle.
-Recent evidences suggest that this could be the case: higher forms of cognition are realized differently in, e.g., mammalians and avian creatures (c.f.
+Recent evidence suggests that this could be the case: higher forms of cognition are realized differently in, e.g., mammalians and avian creatures (c.f.
 Avian brains and a new understanding of vertebrate brain evolution.
 Nature Reviews Neuroscience 2005 6:151-159.; Salwiczek, Lucie H.; Watanabe, A.; Clayton N. S. Ten years of research into avian models of episodic-like memory and its implications for developmental and comparative cognition.
 Behavioral Brain Research 2010 doi: 10.1016/j.bbr2010.06.011;).

 In case of ToM-abilities this leads to the call for species-adequate explanations.
 Due to the possibility of homologs on the mechanistic level and convergent evolution on the conceptual (ability-) level, these different mechanisms do not have to stand necessarily in a linear sequence of evolutionary successors, though their functionality may overlap (see claim 1).
 It will be an issue to find the adequate parameters to map ToM and other explanations in conceptual and possible mechanistic spaces.
 This lead to terms like “episodic-like” or “mental-like”, thus a typical ToM-like explanation may have this schema: